-Mr. Sheffield currently sits on the board of Velan Inc. Previous directorships include Houston Wire & Cable Company, Canada Post Corporation, Ontario Power Generation, Corby Distilleries, Royal Group Technologies, Family Enterprise Canada, and SHAD.
-In addition to having served on the boards of a number of public companies, Mr. Sheffield is also a member of several significant family enterprise advisory boards.
+Mr. Sheffield has been a corporate director since 2004.
+He currently sits on the board of Atlantic Packaging Products Ltd. and is also completing his last term on the board of Velan Inc. Previous directorships include Ontario Power Generation, Canada Post Corporation, Houston Wire & Cable Company, Pan Asia Paper, Corby Distilleries, Royal Group Technologies, 4iiii Innovations Inc., Family Enterprise Canada, and SHAD.
+In addition to his engagements on the boards of public companies and Crown corporations, Mr. Sheffield has had experience with family enterprise advisory boards such as Burnbrae Farms, Longview Aviation Capital Corp. and Epicure.